 The core of the project consisted in developing new polyfunctional materials as well as nanocomposites to engineer smart new materials with enhanced properties (both physical and chemical).
 A key requirement is that the developed materials must be sustainable and compatible with the art materials to be preserved/restored.

 As shown schematically in figure below, NANORESTART objectives can be grouped within four categories that interact synergistically to fulfill the target of long-term preservation of modern and contemporary cultural heritage.
 The objectives are shortly discussed below.

 Objective 1: Development of new tools and materials for conservation

-The synthesis of new nanomaterials with tailored functionalization and the formulation of complex systems for a compatible and durable conservation of modern and contemporary art materials, are the main and the most challenging goals of the project.
-The work will focus on:
+The synthesis of new nanomaterials with tailored functionalization and the formulation of complex systems for a compatible and durable conservation of modern and contemporary art materials, were the main and the most challenging goals of the project.
+The work focused on:

 -The development of new tools for controlled cleaning;